jimhigson/oboe.js-dissertation/main/main.md

 concurrent tasks which are mostly I/O dependent.
 Programming threads safely with shared access to mutable objects requires great care and experience, otherwise the programmer is liable to create race conditions.
-Consider for example a Java http aggregator; because we wish to fetch in parallel each http request is assigned to a thread.
+Consider for example a Java HTTP aggregator; because we wish to fetch in parallel each HTTP request is assigned to a thread.
 These 'requester' tasks are computationally simple: make a request, wait for a complete response, and then participate in a Barrier while the other requesters complete.
 Each thread consumes considerable resources but